SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

   Simplified super-computer architecture.

-The same figure shows how the software is structured. *Processes* are the macroscopic units which are designed to compute over a reserved space in memory (one process will not handle the memory of another process), and handle a various number of cores.
+This same figure shows how the software is structured. *Processes* are the macroscopic units which are designed to compute over a reserved space in memory (one process will not handle the memory of another process), and manage several cores.
 To treat these cores, a process must provide several *threads*.
 A thread is basically the sequence of instructions from the program, which must be executed by one core.
 However, a thread is not uniquely associated to one core: a core can run two threads,